javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 # Mutation observer

-`MutationObserver` is a built-in object that observes a DOM element and fires a callback if there are changes.
+`MutationObserver` is a built-in object that observes a DOM element and fires a callback when it detects a change.

 We'll first take a look at the syntax, and then explore a real-world use case, to see where such thing may be useful.